 The Albinism & The Project

 Albinism is a congenital disorder characterized by the complete or partial absence of pigment in the skin, hair and eyes.
 It is associated with several vision defects, sunburn and skin cancers.
 Albinism affects people of all ethnic backgrounds with a frequency of one in 17,000 worldwide.
 It has one of the highest rates of incidence in the descent of sub-Saharan African people.
 Those afflicted with albinism are generally as healthy as the rest of the population with a normal growth and development.
-Albinism does not cause mortality, at the least if you don’t live in Africa, where they often must face social and cultural
+Albinism does not cause mortality, at the least if you don’t live in Africa, where they often must face social and cultural discrimination and persecutions.

 In Africa Albinism is a cause of discrimination.
 Here children with albinism experience alienation, have scarce social interactions and are emotionally unstable.
 Furthermore, albinos have difficulties completing a proper education, finding employment and even a partner for life.
 Due to ridiculous beliefs regarding people with albinism In African countries there has been a rise in witchcraft-related killings of people with albinism, because their body parts are used in potions sold by witchdoctors.
 In the last years kidnapings, murders and dismemberment of albino children, boys and